ArtUshak/wiki_tool_python/README.md

 `python wiki_tool_python/wikitool.py upload-images [OPTIONS] LIST_FILE DOWNLOAD_DIR API_URL`

 Upload images listed in file `LIST_FILE` (file should be in the same format as output of `list-images` command) from directory `DOWNLOAD_DIR` to wiki.

-Each image is downloaded from URL given in file and saved to file with name given in file without namespace (for example, `File:Ogyglo.png` is saved as `Ogyglo.png`).

 **Note**: this command requires authentication.